farshmachine/bereza-ui-kit-generator/README.md

 # bereza ui kit generator

-It helps you parse figma project and transfer ui components to the code At this point it helps you to parse colors into sass/scss/less variables.
+Parse figma project and transfer ui components into the code.

 ## Install